frederick0329/Citations-Count/NLP/ACL2016/README.md

 - [ ] Empty element recovery by spinal parser operations          0
 - [ ] A Continuous Space Rule Selection Model for Syntax-based Statistical Machine Translation          0
 - [ ] A Latent Concept Topic Model for Robust Topic Inference          0
-- [ ] Word Embedding with Limited Memory          -1
 - [ ] Automatic identification of vector-space semantic content in speech to detect Alzheimer's disease          -1
 - [ ] A Fast Algorithm for Semantic Short Texts Retrieval          -1
-- [ ] Matrix Factorization using Window Sampling for Improved Word Representations          -1
-- [ ] Morphological Reinflection with Encoder-Decoder Models and Edit Trees          -1
 - [ ] A Word-based Neural Network Method for Chinese Word Segmentation          -1
 - [ ] Predicting the Rise and Fall of Scientific Topics from Linguistic Cues to their Scholarly Functions          -1
 - [ ] Modeling Simpler Logical Forms via Model Projections          -1